-The parchment paper “womb”at the top of this sculpture is made from a British Indenture, scribed and wax sealed in1627.
+The parchment paper “womb”, at the top of this sculpture, is created by the artist from a British Indenture, scribed and wax sealed in 1627.
 It is a discarded land grant from a husband to a wife.
-When it was given to me, I happened to be thinking about broken contracts and had started a series of folded and embroidered pieces.
+When this parchment was given to the artist she happened to be thinking about broken contracts, the Dobbs decision in particular.
+She had started a series of folded parchment shapes with embroidered and beaded details to symbolize the emotional consequences of broken legal contracts between individuals.

-Americans now live in a world where women can legally be forced to bear children.
-This paper-womb represents our American legal system’s power over women’s bodies and their personal healthcare.
+Americans now live in a world where women may be legally forced to bear children, regardless of the physical or psychosocial consequences.
+The sculpture's paper-womb represents our American legal system’s power over women’s bodies and personal healthcare.

-The gold leaf represents the perceived preciousness of an American woman’s life and body.
-Our bodies, however violated, with spirits depleted, with no right to privacy and freedom of choice, are now exposed to the entire world as worth nothing but flesh for the taking.
+The gold leaf represents the perceived preciousness of an American woman’s life and body to herself.
+All people tend to express their independence (or not) by the way they dress.
+Our bodies, however dressed, however violated, with spirits depleted, with no right to privacy and no freedom of choice as a U.S. citizen, are now exposed to the entire world as worth nothing but flesh for the taking by our government.

 The Video (Bone Ladies: An Artist’s Narrative)